megaease/easeagent/doc/user-manual.md

 }
 ```

-For different components, the fields contained in json are as follows:
+For different components, the fields contained in JSON are as follows:

 #### HTTP Request
 | Field | Type | Description |